To my sisters everywhere,

 and set to fire.

-take a picture of us and the flowers,
+take a picture of ourselves in the flowers,

 then we can also